Pontecorvo–Maki–Nakagawa–Sakata matrix: PMNS matrix

 The vector on the left represents a generic neutrino expressed in the flavor-eigenstate basis, and on the right is the PMNS matrix multiplied by a vector representing that same neutrino in the mass-eigenstate basis.
-A neutrino of a given flavor $\alpha$ is thus a "mixed" state of neutrinos with distinct mass: If one could measure directly that neutrino's mass, it would be found to have mass $m_i$ with probability $\left\vert U_{\alpha\,i}\right\vert^2$.
+A neutrino of a given flavor $\alpha$ is thus a "blend" of neutrinos with distinct masses: If one could measure directly that neutrino's mass, it would be found to have mass $m_i$ with probability $\left\vert U_{\alpha\,i}\right\vert^2$.

 The PMNS matrix for antineutrinos is identical to the matrix for neutrinos under CPT symmetry.

 Due to the difficulties of detecting neutrinos, it is much more difficult to determine the individual coefficients than for the equivalent matrix for the quarks (the CKM matrix).

 Assumptions

 Standard Model

 In the Standard Model, the PMNS matrix is unitary.
 This implies that the sum of the squares of the values in each row and in each column, which represent the probabilities of different possible events given the same starting point, add up to 100%.

 In the simplest case, the Standard Model posits three generations of neutrinos with Dirac mass that oscillate between three neutrino mass eigenvalues, an assumption that is made when best fit values for its parameters are calculated.